trufflesuite/truffle/packages/dashboard/README.md

 # Truffle Dashboard

 The Truffle Dashboard is the frontend that is used in certain parts of the Truffle stack.
-Currently it is only used for the dashboard-provider by forwarding any provider requests to the dashboard, where they can be processed by an injected browser wallet such as Metamask.
+Currently it is only used for forwarding any provider requests to the dashboard via the `dashboard-message-bus`, where they can be processed by an injected browser wallet such as Metamask.
 Additional use cases may be added to the Dashboard in the future.

 ## Installation & Usage

-There is usually no reason to install the @truffle/dashboard package directly, since it will be started automatically when running `truffle dashboard` or when using @truffle/dashboard-provider.
+There is usually no reason to install the @truffle/dashboard package directly, since it will be started automatically when running `truffle dashboard`.
 But if you are developing extensions to the Truffle Dashboard it can be useful to install the dashboard.

 ```
 npm install @truffle/dashboard